Reginald

-Reginald is a masculine given name in the English language.
+Reginald is a masculine given name in the English language that derives from the Latin word for "king".

 Etymology and history

-The name is derived from the Latin Reginaldus, which has been influenced by the Latin word regina, meaning "queen".
+The name Reginald comes from Latin meaning "king" and "ruler" symbolizing authority and leadership.
+It comes from combining Latin “rex” meaning king and “nald” meaning ruler.
+The name is derived from Reginaldus which means "king".
+This name signifies a ruler or kingly figure, representing authority and leadership.
 This Latin name is a Latinisation of a Germanic language name.
 The Germanic name is composed of two elements: the first ragin, meaning "advice", "counsel", "decision"; the second element is wald, meaning "rule", "ruler".
 The Old German form of the name is Raginald; Old French forms are Reinald and Reynaud.

 Forms of this Germanic name were first brought to the British Isles by Scandinavians, in the form of the Old Norse Rögnvaldr.
 This name was later reinforced by the arrival of the Normans in the 11th century, in the Norman forms Reinald and Reynaud.

 The Latin Reginaldus was used as a Latin form of cognate names, such as the Old Norse Rögnvaldr, and the Gaelic Ragnall and Raghnall.